Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: NUMERICAL EXPERIMENTS

 In \cref{fig:generalization} one can observe that on all datasets, for the same number of model parameters $P$ and identical features, the generalization performance of QTKM is equivalent or better in term of test MSE.
-An intuitive explanation for these results is that for equal $P$, quantization allows to explicitly model correlations within each of the $D$ modes of the feature map, yielding models with more learning capacity.
+An intuitive explanation for these results is that for equal $P$, quantization allows to explicitly model correlations within each of the $D$ modes of the feature map, yielding models with increased learning capacity.
 We notice that while on most datasets the tensor-based approaches recover the performance of KRR, in one case, namely on the yacht dataset, the performance is better than baseline, pointing out at the regularizing effect of the quantized CPD model.
+Furthermore, on all datasets examined in \cref{fig:generalization} it can be observed that QTKM switches from underfitting to overfitting regime (first local optimum of the learning curve) before TKM, indicating that indeed its capacity is saturated with less model parameters.
+At that sweet spot, TKM is still underfitting and underperforming with respect to QTKM.
+For a further increase in model parameters both models exhibit double descent, as can be observed on the qsar, qsar\_fish and airfoil datasets.
+Note that QTKM outperforms TKM in a similar fashion on the training set (\cref{fig:generalization_train} in the appendix), corroborating the presented analysis.
 In \cref{fig:generalization} it can also be seen that except on the examined $\num{2}$-dimensional dataset, both tensor network are consistently outperforming RFF.
-As we will see, these tensor network-based methods are able to find in a data-dependent way a parsimonious model representation given an exponentially large feature space.
+As we will see in \cref{sec:regularization}, these tensor network-based methods are able to find in a data-dependent way a parsimonious model representation given an exponentially large feature space.
 This is in contrast to random methods such as RFF, which perform feature selection prior to training and are in this sense oblivious to training data.

-\subsection{Regularizing effect of quantization}
+\subsection{Regularizing Effect of Quantization}

 We would like to gain insight in the regularizing effect caused by modeling the quantized weights as an underparametrized tensor network.
 For this reason we investigate how the Fourier coefficients are approximated as a function of the CPD rank in a one-dimensional dataset.
 In order to remove other sources of regularization, we set $\lambda=0$.
 The sound dataset \citep{wilson_kernel_2015} is a one-dimensional time series regression task which comprises $\num{60000}$ sampled points of a sound wave.
 The training set consists of $N=\num{59309}$ points, of which the remainder is kept for test.
 Based on the Nyquist–Shannon sampling theorem, we consider $M=2^{13}=8192$ Fourier features, which we quantize with $Q=2$.
 We model the signal as a having unit period, hence set $L=1$.
 The Fourier coefficients are modeled as a CPD tensor, with rank $R=10,25,50,100$ in order to yield underparametrized models ($P\ll M$).
 We plot the magnitude of the Fourier coefficients, which we obtain by minimizing \cref{eq:TensorKernelMachinesQuantized} under squared loss.